-I'm probably being a little harsh here, but I wouldn't want anyone to rush out to buy it on my recommendation expecting a symphonic classic; I seem to be in a minority on this one, but it sounds more like proto-neo-prog (new category, anyone?) than yer full-on '70s thing to me.
-None of the tracks stand out especially, although there's some nice Mellotron here and there from keyboard player Thomas Neuroth; again, nothing to write home about, but the choirs in the oddly-titled Intruders And The Punishment are particularly effective, and there's some nice string swells in places.
+I'm probably being a little harsh here, but I wouldn't want anyone to rush out to buy this on my recommendation expecting a symphonic classic; I seem to be in a minority on this one, but it sounds more like proto-neo-prog (new category, anyone?) than yer full-on '70s thing to me.
+None of the tracks stand out especially, although there's some nice Mellotron here and there from keyboard player Thomas Neuroth; again, nothing to write home about, but the choirs in the oddly-titled Intruders And The Punishment are particularly effective and there are some nice string swells in places.

 Blind Baby (1975, 35.50) **½/TBlind Baby

 I Remember Well

 I Never Felt This Way Before

 The Detroit-based The New Birth's Comin' From All Ends is a mixed bag, much of it the expected mid-'70s soul/funk, highlights including the über-funky, Clavinet-driven I Wash My Hands Of The Whole Damn Deal and the jammed-out, eight-minute title track.
 James Baker plays Chamberlin, with what I think are Chamby strings on Do It Again, with definite ones on the title track and closer Epilog.
 The band dropped the definite article when they shucked off their old management, releasing 1975's Blind Baby soon after.
 A typical mid-'70s funk/soul album, it seems to do what it does well, although little of the material really stands out, which is probably why they're not a household name.
 Baker on Chamberlin again; although most of the album's string parts sound like string synth, it's definitely Chamby on Why Did I and flutes on Epilogue.